Geology 101 - Physical Geology » Fall 2020 » Yosemite

 B. Both A and B

-C. It was not just a moraine, it was shaped in part by a large meteorite impact
+C. It was not just a moraine, it was a giant dam that caused a flood of icy water, which formed Lake Yosemite

 E. It is the largest moraine every found on the planet